spec-first/connexion/docs/routing.rst

 ``RestyResolver`` will give precedence to any ``operationId`` encountered in the specification.
 It will also respect ``x-swagger-router-controller`` and ``x-openapi-router-controller``.
-You may import and extend ``connexion.resolver.Resolver`` to implement your own ``operationId`` (and function) resolution algorithm.
+You may import and extend ``especifico.resolver.Resolver`` to implement your own ``operationId`` (and function) resolution algorithm.
 Note that when using multiple parameters in the path, they will be collected and all passed to the endpoint handlers.